ConorShirren/nimo-crypto-api/README.md

 The SAM template provisions the following AWS resources:
 1. **Lambda Functions**:
-   - `GetCryptoPriceAndSendEmailFunction`: Fetches the cryptocurrency price and sends an email.
+   - `GetCryptoPriceAndSendEmailFunction`: Fetches the cryptocurrency price from CoinGecko and sends an email to the user via AWS SES.
-   - `GetSearchHistoryFunction`: Retrieves the search history from DynamoDB.
+   - `GetSearchHistoryFunction`: Retrieves all search history from DynamoDB.

 ![lambdas](./assets/lambdas.jpg)